DShaneNYC/DHSGlyphText/README.txt

 ============================

 1) DHSGlyphFont
-2) DHSGlyphTypesetterBase
+2) DHSGlyphTypesetter
-3) DHSGlyphLabelBase
+3) DHSGlyphLabel
-4) DHSGlyphButtonBase
+4) DHSGlyphButton

 1) DHSGlyphFont is a simple object that keeps CGFontRef and CTFontRef connections, as well as other information useful for layout and rendering

-2) DHSGlyphTypesetter is a subclass of DHSGlyphTypesetterLine --> DHSGlyphTypesetterBase and is used for layout of text in horizontal lines.
+2) DHSGlyphTypesetter is the base class of DHSGlyphTypesetterLine which is used for layout of text in horizontal lines.
 While Text Kit and CTTypesetterRef in Core Text do this (and much more), DHSGlyphTypesetter does not use NSLayoutManager or CTTypesetterRef because it adjusts layout using some of the special parameters of DHSGlyphFont and DHSGlyphLabel.

-Additionally, it is possible to create a DHSGlyphTypesetterBase subclass that does non-linear layout by customizing glyph origins (points), bounding boxes (sizes) and rotations, so Text Kit and CTTypesetterRef would be useless.
+Additionally, it is possible to create a DHSGlyphTypesetter subclass that does non-linear layout by customizing glyph origins (points), bounding boxes (sizes) and rotations, so Text Kit and CTTypesetterRef would be useless.
 On the other hand, DHSGlyphTypesetter does use Core Text to do the heavy lifting to get